Secure CheckoutPersonal information is secured with SSL technology.

 Computational and organic chemists, researchers interested in aromaticity, experimental chemists working on aromatic compounds, and materials scientists

-11. Conceptual DFT and aromaticity
+- Conceptual density functional theory and aromaticity

 - No. of pages: